tonig-evo/workshop-paml/README.md

         2. A partioned model
         3. A site specific model with two site classes
         4. A site specific model with three site classes

+    - conduct an LRT chossing the appropriate d.f.
+    - What is the best model

 3. Randomly assign a partioning of data to the dataset (examples/lysin)
     - Run 100 different randomly assigned partitions (using the same number of partioned postions as in the original dataset)